Ruikang07/Pi-Calculus-Interpreter-Simulator/README.md

 # Pi-Calculus-Interpreter-Simulator
 A python implementation of Pi-Calculus Interpreter and Simulator

 A project of course CISC 465

+  Syntax implemented in this project:

 | Syntax  | Description  |
 | :-------------- |:---------------|